FAhtisham/neural-machine-translation-using-gan/README.md

 Adversarial Training or Generative Adversarial Networks have shown great promise in Image Generation and are able to achieve state-of-the-art results.
 However, For sequential data such as text, training GANs has proven to be difficult.
 One reason is because of non-differentiable nature of generating text with R NNs.
 Consequently, there have been past work where GANs have been employed for NLP tasks such as text generation, sequence labelling, etc. As a part of directed research, I examine one such application of GAN with RNN called Adversarial Neural Machine Translation.

-Here, I manage to investigate how NMT-GAN works and implement an NMT-GAN model according to the work of (Lijun Wu et al., 2017) and finally compare it with traditional NMT models.
-The model was run on german-english and czech-english dataset.
+Here I am trying to investigate how a GAN-NMT can be used to predict mutations in the case of SARS-COV-2

+### Dataset for Mutation Prediciton GAN-NMT

-### Dataset
+### Dataset for original GAN-NMT

 Here, i make use of freely available IWSLT'14 dataset.
 The dataset is downloaded and preprocessed through facebook `fairseq` toolkit